Eventing (Three Day Event) - Riding Styles & Disciplines

 Eventing (Three Day Event) Article and Photos Copyrighted - see credits below

-Eventing (Three Day Event) is a complete test of all around horsemanship, combining dressage, cross country and show jumping.
+The discipline of Eventing or Three Day Event is a complete test of all around horsemanship, combining dressage, cross country and show jumping.
 An event may be held over one to three days with a cross country course of twenty to thirty solid fences suiting the level of the event and the grade of horse competing.
 Grades range from Novice to Preliminary (in USA pre-training and training), and Intermediate to Open or advanced.

-The Three Day Event is the ultimate test.
-Cross-country, on the second day, is preceded by a steeplechase course of 5 to 10 fences over 1 to 2 miles and two sections (roads/tracks) from about 6 to 10 miles total.
+The Three Day Event is the ultimate test. the dressage test on the first day .
+Cross-country, on the second day, begins with a steeplechase course of 5 to 10 fences over 1 to 2 miles and two sections (roads/tracks) from about 6 to 10 miles total.
 These last are the speed and endurance phase.
-This with the dressage test on the first day and the show jumping course on the third day comprise an equine version of the modern pentathlon.
+The third say is the show jumping course -- the total equals an equine version of the modern pentathlon

 All disciplines are represented in the Three Day Event, which is why the French call it concours complet.